meilisearch/documentation/reference/api/settings.md

 #### Body

-A string: the field name.
+A string.
+The string should be an attribute that exists in the selected index.

 ::: warning
 If the field does not exist, no error will be thrown.